hajame/fullstackopen-2019.github.io/src/content/osa0/part0a.md

 <!-- Osallistujilta edellytetään vahvaa ohjelmointirutiinia, web-ohjelmoinnin ja tietokantojen perustuntemusta, git-versionhallintajärjestelmän peruskäytön hallintaa, kykyä pitkäjänteiseen työskentelyyn sekä valmiutta omatoimiseen tiedonhakuun ja ongelmanratkaisuun.
-Osallistuminen ei kuitenkaan edellytä kurssilla käsiteltävien tekniikoiden tai Javascript-kielen hallintaa. --> Participants are expected to have good programming skills, basic knowledge of web-programming and databases and mastery of basic use of the git-version management system.
-You are also expected have perseverance and ability for indebendent problemsolving and information seeking.
+Osallistuminen ei kuitenkaan edellytä kurssilla käsiteltävien tekniikoiden tai Javascript-kielen hallintaa. --> Participants are expected to have good programming skills, basic knowledge of web-programming and databases, and to know the basics of working with the Git version-control system.
+You are also expected to have perseverance and the ability for independent problem solving and information seeking.

 Previous knowledge on JavaScript or other topics of the course is not required.